 What is a DEXA scan used for?

-DEXA (Dual-energy X-ray Absorptiometry) is an improved form of x-ray technology that helps in the accurate detection of osteoporosis.
-It can also be used to assess your risk for developing fractures.
-Today, DEXA bone densitometry is the established standard to measure bone mineral density (BMD).
-DEXA is generally used to measure the hips and lower spine, but can also be used for screening the wrist, heel or fingers.
-In certain cases, the whole body DEXA scan may also be suggested.
+A Dual-Energy X-ray Absorptiometry (DEXA) scan is an improved form of x-ray technology that helps in the accurate detection of Osteoporosis in the body.
+DEXA bone densitometry is an established standard to measure the bone mineral density (BMD) in the body.
+It is generally performed on the hips and the lower spine, but can also be used to screen the wrist, heel and fingers.

-How can I prepare for a DEXA examination?
+How can I prepare for a DEXA scan?